Sable/HorsePower/docs/mkdocs/docs/horseir/memory.md

-!!! danger "HorseIR Memory Management"
+!!! danger "HorseIR memory management"
     Ongoing ...

 ## Introduction

-Unlike a programming language, a database system considers more about resource allocation in the purpose of improving its throughput.
+Compared with a pure programming language, a database system considers more about resource allocation in the purpose of improving its throughput.
 For an In-Memory Database system (IMDB), the memory management plays a crucial role in its holistic system design.

 In HorseIR, there is a rich set of data types (see [types](types.md)).
 Each type requires various bytes.
 From a programming language point of view, the